"Joke", Renato Augusto shows his importance at Corinthians and gives rise to a new ideal trio | Corinthians

 Having the responsibility of creating the team’s offensive plays, shirt 8 tries to work between the opposing lines, looking for spaces to receive the ball and accelerate the game, whether advancing with it or with his passes.

-In this game where Corinthians needed goals, he took on the responsibility of being the player who is able to give a different touch and ended up with 35 complete passes (less than Du Queiroz and Fausto Vera) and 17 incomplete passes (the biggest of the team).
+In this game where Corinthians needed goals, he took on the responsibility of being the player who is capable of giving a different touch and ended up with 35 complete passes (less than Du Queiroz and Fausto Vera) and 17 incomplete passes (the biggest of the team).

 At 22 min of the 1st half – goal from inside the area by Renato Augusto do Corinthians against Fluminense